olimarie21/olimarie21/README.md

 ## 🚀 About Me

-- Recent graduate of Langara College's Web and Mobile Application Development post-graduate program 🎓
+- Graduate of Langara College's Web and Mobile Application Development post-graduate program 🎓
 - Currently working as a freelance full-stack developer for Codeca 💻
 - Seeking full-time full-stack & front-end development roles, either remote or based in Vancouver 👈
 - I am currently learning Typescript 🧠